What we do

 The Medical Council has a long history dating back to March 1915 when the Medical Practitioners Act 1914 came into effect.

-The publication A History of the Medical Council of New Zealand, compiled by Professor Richard Sainsbury details Council's activities between then and now as well as relaying reflections from former Chairs of Council on the issues Council faced during their respective tenures.
+The publication, A History of the Medical Council of New Zealand, compiled by Professor Richard Sainsbury, details Council's activities since 1915, as well as relaying reflections from former Chairs of Council on the issues Council faced during their respective tenures.